 Some men undergo surgery, such as a penile implant, which can also increase the ability to get an erection.

 Treatment options for women

 Women may wish to use a vaginal lubricant before engaging in sex to reduce pain during intercourse.
-The lubricant should be water-based and can be purchased at most drugstores.
+The lubricant should be water-based.

 Hormone replacement therapies

 Hormone replacement therapies can improve sexual desire for both men and women.

 However, these therapies can have side effects, so it is important that people discuss these fully with a doctor before starting to take any medications.

 A study published in 2016 notes that it is not yet clear how hormone therapy will affect an individual's insulin sensitivity, especially during menopause.